noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

  * [T, T]: fixed-length mutable tuple, a subtype of T[]
  * (arg: T) => U: functions
  */

+// type assertions
+// the as TYPE must be more specific than the inferred type const poop = {} as object;
+// to coerce to any type, you need double assertions const poop = ({} as any) as object;

+// modifiers
+type Modifiers {
+  optional?: any, // requires checking if undefined before use }

 // basic types
 let poop: string = "flush";